chirpy2605/voron/V0/Dragon_Burner/Beta7/README.md

 - Improved Bowden mount that uses ECAS 4mm PTFE retainer and improved strain relief

-- To provide more space for cables snip of the screw logs at the top rear of the 4010 fans as shown in the second picture above
+- To provide more space for cables snip off the screw lugs at the top rear of the 4010 fans as shown in the second picture above

 - Removed the 4010 retainer lug on the cowl and lengthened to retaining guides to hole those fans in place